sunilemanjee/hotel-finder-query-constructor/README.md

 5. View the results with highlighted matches
 6. Click "Show Generated Query" to see the Elasticsearch query structure

+### AI Summary Chat Feature

+For results with explain data enabled:

+1. **Click "🤖 Help me understand"** next to any result to open the AI chat pane
+2. **Read the AI summary** explaining which document fields contributed most to the score
+3. **Ask follow-up questions** like:
+   - "How can I make the title field more important?"
+   - "What weights should I adjust to improve this result?"
+   - "Why did this result score higher than others?"
+4. **Get UI-specific recommendations** based on the available tuning controls
+5. **Resize the chat pane** by dragging the handle on the left edge
+6. **Close the chat** when done to clear the session

+The AI assistant understands all UI capabilities and provides actionable recommendations for:
+- Weight adjustments (E5, ELSER, Text Match)
+- Field boosts (title, description, features, etc.)
+- Retriever type selection (Linear vs RRF)
+- Location and price filtering
+- Multi-match type configuration

 ## Search Fields

 The search covers the following hotel fields: